Discovering Policies with DOMiNO: Diversity Optimization Maintaining Near Optimality: Discovering diverse near-optimal policies

 In order to compute the associated diversity reward, we compute the gradient $r^i_d = \nabla_{\dpi^i} \text{Diversity}(\dpi^1, \ldots, \dpi^n).$ To do so, we begin with a simpler case where there are only two policies, \ie, $r=\nabla_{\dpi^1} ||\psi^1-\psi^2||^2_2 = \nabla_{\dpi^1} ||\mathbb{E}_{s',a' \sim \dpi^1(s,a)} \phi(s,a) - \mathbb{E}_{s',a' \sim \dpi^2(s,a)} \phi(s,a)||^2_2 = \phi \cdot (\psi^1-\psi^2),$ such that $r(s,a) = \phi(s,a) \cdot (\psi^1-\psi^2)$.
 This reward was first derived by \citet{abbeel2004apprenticeship}, but here it is with an opposite sign since we care about maximizing it.
 Lastly, for a given policy $\pi^i$, we define by $j^*_i$ the index of the policy with the closest expected features to $\pi^i$, \ie, $j^*_i = \arg\min_{j\neq i}||\psi^i-\psi^j||^2_2.$ Using the definition of $j^*_i$, we get\footnote{In the rare case that the $\arg\min$ has more than one solution, the gradient is not defined, but we can still use \cref{eq:min_r} as a reward.} that $\nabla_{\dpi^i}\min_{j\neq i}||\psi^i-\psi^j||^2_2 = \nabla_{\dpi^i} ||\psi^i-\psi^{j^*_i}||^2_2,$ and that

-\textbf{The Van Der Waals force.} Next, we propose a second diversity objective that allows us to control the degree of diversity in the set via a hyperparameter.
+\textbf{The Van Der Waals force.} Next, we propose a second diversity objective that allows us to control the degree of diversity in the set via a hyperparameter $\ell_0$.
+As we will soon see, once a set of policies will satisfy a diversity degree of $\ell_0$, the intrinsic reward will be zero, allowing the policies to focus on maximizing the extrinsic reward (similar to a clipping mechanism).
 The objective is inspired from molecular physics, and specifically, by how atoms in a crystal lattice self-organize themselves at equal distances from each other.
 This phenomenon is typically explained as an equilibrium between two distance dependent forces operating between the atoms known as the Van Der Waals (VDW) forces; one force that is attractive and another that is repulsive.

 The VDW force is typically characterized by a distance in which the combined force becomes repulsive rather than attractive (see, for example, \citep{SINGH201619}).
-This distance is called the VDW contact distance, and we denote it by $\ell_0.$ In addition, we denote by $\ell_i = || \psi^i-\psi^{j^*_i}||_2$ the Hausdorff distance for policy $i.$ With this notation, we define our second diversity objective as\footnote{The coefficients in \cref{eq:tessellation} are chosen to simplify the reward in \cref{eq:tessellation_r}.
-I.e., since the reward is the gradient of the objective, after differentiation the coefficients equal 1 in \cref{eq:tessellation_r}.}
+This distance is called the VDW contact distance, and we denote it by $\ell_0.$ In addition, we denote by $\ell_i = || \psi^i-\psi^{j^*_i}||_2$ the Hausdorff distance for policy $i.$ With this notation, we define our second diversity objective as

 We can see that \cref{eq:tessellation} is a polynomial in $\ell_i,$ composed of two forces with opposite signs and different powers.
 The different powers determine when each force dominates the other.
 For example, when the expected features are close to each other ($\ell_i<<\ell_0$), the repulsive force dominates, and when ($\ell_i>>\ell_0$) the attractive force dominates.
-The gradient (and hence, the associated reward) is given by
+The gradient (and hence, the reward) is given by

-Inspecting \cref{eq:tessellation_r} we can see that when the expected features are organized at the VDW contact distance $\ell_0$, the objective is maximized and the gradient is zero.
-In a related line of work, \citet{vassiliades2016scaling} suggested to use voronoi tessellation to partition the feature space of the MAP-Elite algorithm to regions of equal size and \citet{liu2017stein} proposed a Stein Variational Policy Gradient with repulsive and attractive components.
-However, using a VDW force to control diversity is novel to the best of our knowledge.